Faced with the exact same situation myself.

 Dave is right, the SQL script there will do the trick.
-For the same of Oracle support (don't worry Adam, I have your back!) the script came from this community document which has both SQL Server and Oracle versions: How to remove the "Add Assignment" action on incidents but still being able to use auto assignments.
+For the same of Oracle support (don't worry Adam, I have your back!) the script came from this community document which has both SQL Server and Oracle versions: Hiding a manual action on an Record whilst retaining the privilege for automatic actions (for example hide the "add assignment" action).

 The cause of the problem is that the privilege displayed in Administration actually alters two privileges behind the scenes.
 One is the Execution of the action, the other is the creation of records (which is what is needed for automatic actions to still work).
 The script sets one but keeps the other intact.

 I am still having this issue after running the script.
 I am trying to hide the Add Reminder Optional Action from my end users but I use an automatic action within the process.
 Here is the script that I ran:

 The script works and changes the tps_value=-0; however, I notice that the privilege for Add Reminder turns execute back off.